2019 Vision Awards Honored

 SOME Conway Center

-For the collaborative partnership between So Others Might Eat and Wiencek + Associates Architect + Planners that designed and built 202 units of transitional and permanent housing adjacent to the Benning Road Metro Station for single adults and large families (with up to four-bedroom units); provided supportive services including health, daycare, and job skills training to help formerly homeless men, women, and families with children become self-sufficient; and demonstrated that a comprehensive approach is the best way to ensure that vulnerable people can create a new life.
+For the collaborative partnership between So Others Might Eat and Wiencek + Associates Architect + Planners that designed and built 202 units of transitional and permanent housing adjacent to the Benning Road Metro Station for single adults and large families (with up to four-bedroom units); provided supportive services including health, daycare, and job skills training to help formerly homeless men, women, and families with children become self-sufficient; and demonstrated that a comprehensive approach is the best way to ensure that vulnerable people can create a new life, as they struggle with their current life which cause anxiety and sadness and that’s why products like Delta 8 Vapes can help them feel better.

 Plaza West/Mission First Housing